Usmansiyi/Customer-Churn-Revenue-Impact-Analysis/README.md

-# Project Title: Youth-Basketball-Program-Excel Project
+# Project Title: Customer-Churn-Revenue-Impact-Analysis

 ## Project Overview
-The analysis shows that August is the peak revenue month, while December and November are the lowest-performing months.
-The 11–15 age group drives the highest revenue contribution, and programs such as Summer Camp, AAU Teams, and General/Non-Specific training attract the most customers.
-Overall, the program demonstrates strong financial performance, high customer engagement, and clear seasonal trends.
+**This analysis evaluates customer churn behavior and its direct financial impact across contracts, services, customer tenure, and support experience.
+The objective is to identify key churn drivers, revenue leakage, and high-value customers at risk, and to highlight actionable retention opportunities.**